gamesense1337/AlphaShrines/README.md

 - Restores proximity based Shrine of Life respawn selection.
 - Preserves the Steam release's existing Shrine of Life activation and fast travel behavior.
-- Tracks native Shrine of Life spawn records as the world loads instead of relying on fixed map coordinates.
+- Evaluates multiple nearby Shrine of Life candidates and selects the second closest valid shrine.
 - Uses the player's death location to select from shrines in the surrounding 3 x 3 world cell area.
 - Validates the expected Steam executable function prologues before installing any hook.